firefoxxy8/matchmaker/works/bible_kjv/psalms.md

 <p id="psa-21:13">Be thou exalted, LORD, in thine own strength: so will we sing and praise thy power.</p>

-<p id="psa-22:1"><To the chief Musician upon Aijeleth Shahar, A Psalm of David.> My God, my God, why hast thou forsaken me? why art thou so far from helping me, and from the words of my roaring?</p>
+<p id="psa-22:1">My God, my God, why hast thou forsaken me? why art thou so far from helping me, and from the words of my roaring?</p>

 <p id="psa-22:2">O my God, I cry in the daytime, but thou hearest not; and in the night season, and am not silent.</p>